An intro to our thriving city -

 Capitol Complex & Congress Ave District

-Architecturally designed to serve as the main street in downtown, Congress Avenue has served as the address to prominent businesses since the mid-1800s, and continues connecting historical downtown with the Capitol and government buildings.
+Architecturally designed to serve as the main street in downtown, Congress Avenue has served as the address to prominent businesses since the mid-1800s and connects historical downtown with the Capitol and government buildings.
 The first Capitol building was completed in 1888.
-Until 1962 no buildings were allowed to be built taller than 200 feet to preserve the Capitol view with the exception of University of Texas Tower.
+Until 1962 no buildings were allowed to be built taller than 200 feet to preserve the Capitol view with the exception of the University of Texas Tower.
 Today there are both state and local Capitol view corridors that preserve the view of the Capitol from different vantage points in the city.
 Surrounded by 22 acres of grounds, the Capitol serves as an amazing amenity to both Austinites and Texans alike.

 Anchored by Republic Square Park, the Warehouse district boasts many restaurants, lounges, and music venues — many of which are housed in renovated warehouses, lending the district its name.
 Notably, much of Austin's LGBTQ+ nightlife scene is clustered around the 4th Street section of this district which is home to the nightclubs Rain, Oilcan Harry’s, and Highland Lounge.